wtre/iBMSC/README.md

 pBMSC is a modified version of uBMSC (which is a modified version of iBMSC) with a primary focus on quality of life functionalities such as keyboard shortcuts.
 See README.md.iBMSC for the original iBMSC README file and REAME.md.uBMSC for the last uBMSC README file.

+### Discretion
+* Themes from Bluvel's uBMSC fork may not be compatible, please use themes from Zadoru's uBMSC fork.
+* Please install .NET Framework 4.8 for the program to function properly.

 # Changes
 Listed in the order added.

 ## Bugfixes
-* Added keybindings for DP and PMS.
+* Added keybindings for DP and PMS by default.
+Now also added support for rebinding keys.
 See **Keyboard Shortcuts** for more information.
 * Fixed the search function such that notes on lane A8 and D8 are now searchable.
 * Fixed the mirror function such that notes between A1 and D8 are reflected locally.
 Supports PMS as well.
 * Fixed the Statistic Label not including notes between D1-D8.
 Statistic window still not fixed.